United Democracies

 The BRICS strategy appears to be one of calculated expansion, strategically acquiring territories rich in natural resources vital to the West.
 This ambition is not merely economic; it is a calculated political maneuver to hold the West hostage, leveraging their dependence on resources like oil, gas, rare earth minerals, metals, gold, and others.
 This poses a significant strategic threat to democracies worldwide, a challenge that demands immediate and decisive action.
 Worryingly, some democratic nations have already succumbed to the influence of Russian oligarch- and China's authoritarian regime, further highlighting the fragility of the democratic structure.

 The political alignment within the BRICS framework is evidently led by Russia and China, with Brazil, India and South Africa forming a core group, and countries like Iran and oil-rich United Arab Emirates waiting in the wings.
 The Islamic Republic of Iran, is another authoritarian regime, providing support to terrorist organizations and posing a threat to its neighboring nations.
+Other upcoming member states under the steering influence of Putin are the dictatorships of Belarus, North Korea, and the repressive authoritarian regimes of Uzbekistan and Venezuela.

 The erosion of the international democratic order is a cause for serious concern.
 A future where individuals traveling abroad could face arrest and politically motivated extradition to countries with questionable legal systems is a grim prospect.
 The need for unity and shared purpose is paramount to safeguard our common interests and preserve the values of democracy.
 It is crucial to recognize the gravity of the situation and work together to counter the growing threat posed by the unchecked rise of the BRICS alliance.
 Failure to do so could usher in an era of unprecedented political and economic instability, jeopardizing the future of democracies worldwide.